seanmorris/codex-jail/README.md

 ## Files

 - `codex.Dockerfile` — Dockerfile for building the Codex CLI container.
+- `jirafs.Dockerfile` — Dockerfile for building the Jirafs CLI container.
 - `docker-compose.yml` — Docker Compose configuration.
 - `build` — Script to build the Docker image.
 - `start` — Script to run the Codex CLI in a container.